 Before we built any features, FileFlex Enterprise was built from the ground up with a zero trust by design architecture that always authenticates and always verifies all transactions all the time with a “never trust, always verify” model.
 Once we had built the platform, we then developed the capabilities of the product such as remote access, file sharing, collaboration, and the ability to have virtual data rooms.
 By building zero trust first into the platform, it becomes inherent to all the capabilities of the platform, both present, and future.
 This is in contrast with traditional file-sharing solutions that built their capabilities first and then bolted on security.

 Zero Trust Secure Processes Over Data

-Zero Trust Low Cost Platform
+Zero Trust Low-Cost Platform

-Finally, FileFlex Enterprise is a low-cost, software-only solution that runs from a VM, does not require the purchase of any additional hardware or additional storage nor the hiring of any additional staff.
-And because there are no additional costs as increase your usage, there is no cost creep.
+Finally, FileFlex Enterprise is a low-cost, software-only solution that runs from a VM, and does not require the purchase of any additional hardware or additional storage nor the hiring of any additional staff.
+And because there are no additional costs as you increase your usage, there is no cost creep.
 Contact us to arrange a free no-obligation trial today.